akhillakshmanan/java-flow-ops/README.md

 # Prerequisites
 Java 8 or above

 Gson library (version 2.10.1)

-Getting Started
+# Getting Started:

-# Clone the Repository:
+Clone the Repository:

 git clone <repository-url>

 Download Gson Library:

 Download the Gson library (version 2.10.1) and add it to the classpath as an external JAR.

 # Run the Application:
 cd <project-directory>

 javac Main.java

 java Main

 Usage
-Input Format
-Input to the application should be provided as a JSON string for department, student, or teacher entities.
+Input Format: Input to the application should be provided as a JSON string for department, student, or teacher entities.

 # Sample Inputs
 Department{"id":dep1,"name":"commerce","NoOfTeachers":0,"NoOfStudents":0}

 Student{"rollNo":12,"name":"John","age":21,"address":"House No:12","department":"commerce","cource":"BBA"}

 Teacher{"staffId":12,"name":"John","age":21,"address":"House No:14","department":"CS","specialization":"Java"}

 # Dependencies